 The roof is supported by two columns painted dark to appear as mullions of the long horizontal window.
 These columns extend down into the curved wall that might have acted as a beam if it hadn’t been detached at one end by a door and balcony.
 The load at its middle is transferred to the ground floor column, the contrived displacement of which, I suspect, requires a rectangular web of concrete to transfer that load.
-I suspect this because of the effort that’s been made to conceral it.
+I suspect this because of the effort that’s been made to conceal it.
 A piece of polished metal [or mirror?] is angled on the radius of the stair to create the impression none of this exists.
-Very messy.
+Nasty.

 What the columns are doing is clearer here in this 1928 garden shed.
 They not only hold up the building but, more importantly, are telling everyone they do.
 Contrivedly detached from that structure, the ground floor walls define a garden shed with covered porch and axial entrance not visible from the driveway.
 The route the gardener takes to park his wheelbarrow is not clear.

 The problem is that columns look puny when it comes to expressing wealth by enclosing unused or unusable space or by unnecessarily duplicating structural elements because, as with beams, they’re generally the size they’re meant to be.
 Pushing new boundaries of architectural poetry and innovation requires more massive and massively contrived elements enclosing larger spaces and for less purpose.
 LC tested this principle in the 1932 Pavilion Suisse.

 It worked, but this doesn’t explain their attraction to the commissioners of social housing in Marseilles in 1949.